Syria rebels struggle to advance in Aleppo offensive

 Inside Syria, neither side seems ready to put down its arms.
 Assad's forces have pounded rebel-held areas across the country, and clashes erupt daily.
 Yet both sides appear incapable of striking a decisive military blow.

 A main international concern has been the security of Syria's chemical weapons sites.
-But U.S. Defence Secretary Leon Panetta cited U.S. intelligence on Friday suggesting that the chemicals remained secure.
+But U.S. Defense Secretary Leon Panetta cited U.S. intelligence on Friday suggesting that the chemicals remained secure.

 The rebels appear to be improving their reach.
 A bomb attack on Wednesday wrecked the army's command headquarters in the heart of Damascus, though no major officers were killed.